-KRANESHARES CSI NEW CHINA ETF (formerly, KRANESHARES CSI CHINA FIVE YEAR PLAN ETF) (KFYP)
+KRANESHARES ZACKS NEW CHINA ETF (formerly, KRANESHARES CSI NEW CHINA ETF) (KFYP)

 Fund shares are not individually redeemable.
-Fund shares are listed on NYSE Arca, Inc. ("Exchange")
+Fund shares are listed on NYSE Arca, Inc. ("Exchange").
+The Fund is non-diversified.

 Neither the Securities and Exchange Commission nor any state securities commissions has approved or disapproved of these securities or passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.